-To earn a Bachelor of Arts in Liberal Studies, you must successfully complete 120 credits total.
-We accept up to 64 transfer credits, including military training.
+To earn a Bachelor of Arts in Liberal Studies, you must successfully complete 120 credits total, including:

-- For a current list of non-Western studies courses, visit the Course Schedule
+- For the list of concentrations, visit the Concentrations page.

 Student Advising & Resources